kangyangWHU/cs6450-labs/README.md

 3. **Go's native RPC efficiency**: Go's gob encoding is already quite efficient for simple data structures like our key-value pairs.
 The overhead difference between gob and protobuf becomes minimal when dealing with string keys and values.
 4. **Network bandwidth not the bottleneck**: With network utilization at ~9.8 Gbps peak (near the 10 Gbps limit), the system was already efficiently using available bandwidth.
 Slightly smaller message sizes from protobuf couldn't improve throughput when network capacity was already saturated.

+**Server Key Batch Operation.** We also tried grouping the keys in batches, then using go routines to parallelize the operation for each key.
+But we found that, even though there are some hot keys, the number of operations for the same key is typically small.
+However, the time cost of grouping the key is even higher than the reduced time by parallel key.

+**Server Shards Operation.** We also tried to split the server Map into several different maps and distributed different keys to different maps.
+However, this doesn’t help since we now need two locks for one key operation (one lock for the map and one for the key), even though this may reduce the key conflict.

+**Master Server Operation.** We also tried to send all requests to one master server, then this master server sends the request to other normal servers according to the key.
+But we found that this master server can be totally eliminated since it only does key distribution, which can be delegated to the client.

 ### Ideas for Further Improvement

 **Adaptive Batching**: Implement dynamic batch sizing based on current system load and latency requirements.
 Under high load, increase batch sizes for throughput; under low load, reduce batch sizes for better latency.